rnebular/home/mc-ship/readme.md

 # Stuff for the mc-ship instance
 This instance is simply an Amazon Linux EC2 instance, that runs docker containers for Minecraft.

+- The instance has an elastic IP, bound to a DNS name in Route53: `mc.8dot3.net`

 ## User Data
 ```
 #!/bin/bash